acm-projects/Deadline/README.md

     - Automatically analyzes code quality and slows down the schedule if it’s determined to be low
     - Integrate with GitHub using the [GitHub API](https://docs.github.com/en/free-pro-team@latest/rest)
     - Social feature that allows you to show off your progress to other users of the app
+ - Create a mobile app
+    - To give push notifications about the project and upcoming deadlines
+    - To stay on track with small tasks
+    - Keep in touch with team

 ### Tech Stack
 ##### Frontend